forceLain/forceLain.github.io/_posts/2017-08-04-you-don-t-need-a-variable-for-this.markdown

 }
 ```

-In this example, we save the result of the request into `response`, then we save `userData` from the response's body into `userDataEntity` just to immediately pass it to the mapper.
+In this example, we save the result of the request into `response`, then we save `userData` from the response body into `userDataEntity` just to immediately pass it to the mapper.
 Of course, we can just throw all the variables away and write this all in one line:

 ```
 fun getProfile(): Profile {